Basketball Drills - 2-Man Shooting DrillsFrom the Coach’s Clipboard Basketball Playbook

-Player #2 takes the shot, follows it, rebounds, and passes to #1, who is now spotted up in a different location.
-This rotation continues, with the players moving around to all the locations that they will normally shoot from in a game... corners, top of the key, etc. For a variation, do the same drill but instead of spot stationary shooting, have the shooter fake the shot, dribble adjust, and then take the jumper.
+Player #2 shoots, follows it, rebounds, and passes to #1, who is now spotted up in a different location.
+This rotation continues, with the players moving around to all the locations that they will normally shoot from in a game - corners, top of the key, etc. For a variation, do the same drill but instead of spot stationary shooting, have the shooter fake the shot, 1-dribble adjust, and shoot the jumper.

-For post players: Use the same drill as above except the post players should be taking their shots inside, in the paint, around the hoop, and can actually work on their post-up moves.
-After rebounding, the player can dribble the ball out and pass down into the post to his partner.
+For post players: Use the same drill as above except the post players should be taking their shots inside, in the paint or short corners, and can work on their post moves.
+After rebounding, the rebounder dribbles the ball out and passes inside to his partner posting up.

 Set the clock for 2 minutes.
 On "go", the shooter starts in the corner and must make two-in a-row before he/she can move to the next spot (the wing).
 The shooter must make two-in-a-row at each spot before moving to the next (see diagram).
 Rotation is from right corner => right wing => top => left wing => left corner => left wing => top => right wing => right corner.

 If the shooter makes it all the way around and back, he/she then goes to the top and starts shooting 3-point shots from there, and however many he makes from there (total, not consecutive) is his score... so 2 or 3 is a really good score.
 Next, the rebounder becomes the shooter (and vice-versa) for the next two minutes.

 This is difficult because there is pressure on the shooter because of the 2-minute time limit, and because of having to make two-in-a-row at each spot.
 You could shoot 50% and never leave the first spot!